tstack/lnav/docs/source/ui.rst

 lnav's configuration.
 To access the panels, press the :kbd:`TAB` key.
 To hide the panels again, press :kbd:`q`.

+Files
+^^^^^

 .. figure:: lnav-files-panel.png
    :align: center
    :figwidth: 90%

    Screenshot of the files panel showing the loaded files.

-The Files panel is open initially to display progress in loading files.
+The Files panel is open initially to display progress in indexing files.
 The following information is displayed for each file:

-* the "unique" portion of the path relative to the other files and
+* the "unique" portion of the path relative to the other files;
-* the amount of data that has been indexed.
+* the amount of data that has been indexed;
+* and, a progress bar or an icon to show the status of the file.
+The following icons may appear:

+  * green check mark (✔) if the file was successfully indexed;
+  * yellow warning (⚠) if there are notes for the file, such as why it was hidden
+  * red X (✘) if there was an error reading the file.

-To the right of the file list is a panel that shows details for each file, such as:
+To the right of the file list is a panel that shows details for each file.
+You can focus on the details view by pressing :kbd:`CTRL` + :kbd:`]`.
+Press :kbd:`Esc` to return focus to the file listing.

+The following information is shown in the details view:

 * the date range of log messages contained in the file;
 * the errors that were encountered while trying to index the file;
 * the notes recorded for files where some automatic action was taken, like hiding the file if it was seen as a duplicate of another file;
 * the details of the demultiplexing and log format matching process.

+Filters
+^^^^^^^

 .. figure:: lnav-filters-panel.png
    :align: center